 - 1. No monument or marker will be delivered to the cemetery without the proper paperwork.
 See Section 10, Item 5 for a description of the paperwork. - 2.
 Monument dealers must state on each order the date they wish foundations ready and must give notice of at least thirty working days before the work is required. - 3.
 No monument or marker will be delivered to the cemetery until the foundation is completed and the contractor is ready to proceed with erecting the monument. - 4.
 No monument or marker will be removed without written permission from the Manager. - 5.
 All companies who do work in the Cemetery shall have Worker's Compensation coverage for their workers as well as sufficient liability insurance.
 Prior to the start of any said work, contractors must provide proof of (any or all may apply depending on your specific operation) WSIB coverage, Occupational Health and Safety compliance standards, Environmental Protection, WHMIS, evidence of liability insurance of not less than \$2,000,000.00. - 6.
-Contractors, masons and stonecutters shall lay planks on the lots and paths over which heavy materials are to be moved, in order to protect the surface from injury. - 7.
-There shall not be a variance of more than 1.27 cm (1/2 inch) in the size of the base required as stated on the work order and the size of the monument delivered. - 8.
-The demeanour and behavior of all workers employed by others in the cemetery shall be subject to the control of the Manager.
+Monuments provided by a third party are the responsibility of the monument provider.
+Any damage incurred during the installation, or by improper installation will be the responsibility of the monument provider or purchaser. - 7.
+Any monument installed incorrectly is the responsibility of the monument company.
+The cemetery is not responsible for monuments that are installed facing the wrong direction or askew on the foundation. - 8.
+Delivery of monuments is only permitted during hours of cemetery operations (Monday-Friday, 8:30 a.m.
+4:00 p.m.). - 9.
+Contractors, masons and stonecutters shall lay planks on the lots and paths over which heavy materials are to be moved, in order to protect the surface from injury. - 10.
+There shall not be a variance of more than 1.27 cm (1/2 inch) in the size of the base required as stated on the work order and the size of the monument delivered. - 11.
+The demeanour and behaviour of all workers employed by others in the cemetery shall be subject to the control of the Manager. - 12.
+Workers shall cease work, if in the immediate vicinity of a funeral, until the conclusion of the service. - 13.
+All work must be done during regular cemetery hours. - 14.
+Heavy loads shall not be permitted in the cemetery when the roads are in unfit condition. - 15.
+No monument dealer shall park on the grass, unless authorized to do so by the Manager.

-- Workers shall cease work, if in the immediate vicinity of a funeral, until the conclusion of the service. - 10.
-All work must be done during regular cemetery hours. - 11.
-Heavy loads shall not be permitted in the cemetery when the roads are in unfit condition. - 12.
-No monument dealer shall park on the grass, unless authorized to do so by the Manager. - 13.
-All implements and materials used in the performance of any work shall be placed where the Manager may direct, and all rubbish and surplus earth shall be removed when, and to where, and in such manner as the Manager may order.
-Otherwise, the obstructions will be removed, and the expense charged to the monument dealer. - 14.
+- 16. All implements and materials used in the performance of any work shall be placed where the Manager may direct, and all rubbish and surplus earth shall be removed when, and to where, and in such manner as the Manager may order.
+Otherwise, the obstructions will be removed, and the expense charged to the monument dealer. - 17.
 If a monument company desires to set a flat marker, they must make written arrangements as to time of installation with the Manager, as all work must be supervised by an employee of the cemetery.
-The Monument dealer shall pay to St. John's Dixie Cemetery and Crematorium the prescribed fee plus marking out the area and supervising the monument company's people. - 15.
+The Monument dealer shall pay to St. John's Dixie Cemetery and Crematorium the prescribed fee plus marking out the area and supervising the monument company's people. - 18.
 If bushes are allowed, the intended monument should not exceed 50% of the lot width, i.e. 1.83 metres (6 foot) width allows for 0.91 metre (3 foot) monument and 45.72 cm (18 inches) for each bush.